close

 Discovering the best places to eat in Leuven

 What would a city trip be without good addresses?
-Unlike its architecture, the food market is quite modern and the city of Leuven is full of good addresses that we didn't have trouble finding.
-Our stomachs can tell you we ate well!
+Unlike its architecture, the restaurant market is rather modern and the city of Leuven is full of good addresses that we didn't have any trouble finding.
+Our stomachs can tell you that we ate well there!

-We ate a magnificent salad (for Estelle) and a homemade lasagna (for Romain) at Lettuce.
+We ate a beautiful salad (for Estelle) and a homemade lasagna (for Romain) at Lettuce.
 A friendly place with an industrial style in the heart of Leuven's historic center.
-For the more greedy, we enjoyed an excellent ice cream from Galetje at snack time.
+For the more discerning eaters, we enjoyed an excellent ice cream from Galetje at snack time.

 By the way, we note all our good addresses on our Mapstr profile, feel free to subscribe.